 Contact a Coweta County truck accident attorney for a free consultation

 Suffering injury or loss because of an impaired truck driver can be particularly devastating since the accident would have been likely completely prevented had the truck driver made different choices.
 Bringing a legal claim against a drunk truck driver may not only provide you with the compensation you deserve, but may also give you a sense of justice regarding the situation.
-The dedicated truck accident lawyers at the Law Offices of Shane Smith will work to ensure you fully recover for your losses, so please call our office today at (770) 487-8999 for help.
+The dedicated truck accident lawyers at Shane Smith Law will work to ensure you fully recover for your losses, so please call our office today at (770) 487-8999 for help.